berkeley3/BDA-IZSTO/README.md

 - Although it is not required, it is recommend installing RStudio https://www.rstudio.com

 - R packages arm, rstan, rstanarm, glmer2stan, lme4, loo, shiny and shinystan are required
 - Please note that glmer2stan is not available on CRAN.
-You can install it from source on GitHub by using the following lines of R code:
+You can install it from source by using the following lines of R code

-    install.packages('devtools')

-    library(devtools)

-    install.packages('glmer2stan')
+   options(repos=c(getOption('repos'), glmer2stan="http://xcelab.net/R"))
+   install.packages('glmer2stan', type='source')

 - Other R packages that will be used: knitr, xtable, plotrix, ggplot2, gridExtra, LearnBayes, nleqslv, metafor, maptools, sp, spdep, RColorBrewer, classInt